- Posts: 10

 www.parkplacecorp.com/showroom Larger Regional manufacturer who normally sells only wholesale but has a showroom in Greenville, SC which sells factory direct.
 You will need to make an appointment first with Jay Orders as it is not a "public" showroom.

-www.originalmattress.com/locations Gastonia, Hickory, NC.
-Regional factory direct manufacturer which carries a range of high value mattresses including 2 latex mattresses and a new memory foam mattress.
+www.originalmattress.com/ Gastonia, Hickory, NC.
+Regional factory direct manufacturer which carries a range of good quality/value mattresses including innersprings, latex, and memory foam.

 www.coltonmattress.com/ Asheville, NC.
 Local factory direct manufacturer.
 Makes a range of mattresses including latex, memory foam, and innersprings.
 They are well worth talking to and visiting if you are within driving distance and are what I call "mattress people.

 sleepworldnc.com/ Retailer in Asheville and Arden.
-They carry Pure Latex Bliss, Anatomic Global, Bed Boss, and Natura and in conversations with Jeff at the Asheville location it's clear they have good knowledge and either he or Amanda at the Arden location would be happy to track down any specs that you need that are available to them.
+They carry Pure Talalay Bliss, Anatomic Global, and Organicpedic mattresses and in conversations with Jeff at the Asheville location it's clear they have good knowledge and either he or Amanda at the Arden location would be happy to track down any specs that you need that are available to them.

 nestorganics.com/ Asheville.
-Carry Savvy Rest mattresses which are a high quality "choose your own layer" latex matress that is good quality but not in the best "value" range compared to other very similar mattresses.
+Carry Savvy Rest and Naturepedic mattresses that both use high quality materials but make some careful value comparisons here because they may not always be in the best value range compared to some other similar mattresses.

 There is some feedback from one of the forum members about a few merchants centered on Asheville, NC here

 Overall ... as you probably know if you've had the chance to read some of the recent threads or some of the more detailed information under the mattresses section of the site ...
 I believe that latex is a better, or at least less risky, alternative than memory foam for those that have back issues.
 If memory foam is a strong preference ... then I would use the thinnest layer possible to provide good pressure relief with a high quality support core under it.